Forcing theory for transverse trajectories of surface homeomorphisms: Introduction

 Let us begin by recalling some facts about Sharkovski's theorem, which can be seen as a typical example of an orbit forcing theory in dynamical systems.
 In this theorem, an explicit total order $\preceq$ on the set of natural integers is given that satisfies the following: every continuous transformation $f$ on $[0,1]$ that contains a periodic orbit of period $m$ contains a periodic orbit of period $n$ if $n\preceq m$.
 Much more can be said.
 If $f$ admits a periodic orbit of period different from a power of $2$, one can construct a Markov partition and codes orbits with the help of the associated finite subshift.
 In particular one can prove that the topological entropy of $f$ is positive.
 There exists a forcing theory about periodic orbits for surface homeomorphisms related to Nielsen-Thurston classification of surface homeomorphisms, with many interesting dynamical applications (see for example \cite{Bo} or \cite{Mo} for survey articles).
 In case of homeomorphisms isotopic to the identity, this theory deals with the braid types associated to the periodic orbits.
 A more subtle theory (homotopic Brouwer theory) was introduced by M. Handel for surface homeomorphisms and developed by J. Franks and Handel to become a very efficient tool in two-dimensional dynamics.

 The goal of the article is to give a new orbit forcing theory for surface homeomorphisms that are isotopic to the identity, theory that will be expressed in terms of {\it maximal isotopy}, {\it transverse foliations} and {\it transverse trajectories}.
 Note first that the class of surface homeomorphisms isotopic to the identity contains the time one maps of time dependent vector fields.
 Consequently, what is proved in this article can be applied to the dynamical study of a time dependent vector field on a surface, periodic in time.
 In what follows, a surface $M$ is orientable and furnished with an orientation.
 If $f$ is a homeomorphism of $M$ isotopic to the identity, the choice of an isotopy $I=(f_t)_{t\in[0,1]}$ from the identity to $M$ should not be very important, as we are looking at the iterates of $f$.
-What looks like the {\it trajectory }of a point $z$, that means the path $I(z):t\mapsto f_t(z)$ does not seem very useful.
+What looks like the {\it trajectory }of a point $z$, that means the path $I(z):t\mapsto f_t(z)$ seems useless.
 It appears that this is not the case: there are isotopies that are better than the other ones.
 This is clear if $f$ is the time one map of a complete time independent vector field $\xi$.
 The isotopy $(f_t)_{[0,1]}$ defined by the restriction of the flow $(f_t)_{t\in\R}$ is clearly better than any other choice of an isotopy, in the sense that it will be useful while studying the dynamics of $f$.
-It is easy to see that in this last case, there is no fixed point of $f$ whose trajectory is contractible relative to the singular set of the vector field.
+It is easy to see that in this last case, there is no fixed point of $f$ in the complement of the singular set of the vector field whose trajectory is contractible relative to this same singular set.
 In this situation, the singular points correspond to the fixed points of $I$, which means the points whose trajectory is constant.